cosinekitty/astronomy/source/python/README.md

 which are relative to the plane of the Earth's orbit around the Sun. equ : EquatorialCoordinates
     Equatorial coordinates in the J2000 frame of reference.

+### Returns: #EclipticCoordinates
+Ecliptic coordinates in the J2000 frame of reference.